 The good news for trekkers is that anopheles mosquitoes are not found at high altitudes.
 Over 2,000 metres, the anopheles mosquito is rarely seen and the only point which you are likely to get bitten is just before and after your trek when you are at sea level.
 This is particularly true at night when the anopheles mosquito is most active.

-There are a number of things you can do to reduce your chances of getting bitten.
-Here are 5 suggestions:
+There are a number of ways to reduce your chances of getting bitten:

 Anti-Malarial Drugs